 The HD Centre’s Board meets three times a year and has set up three committees: an Audit & Finance Committee which reviews the financial management of the organisation; an Operations Committee which is responsible for reviewing the HD Centre’s programme of work; and a Nominations Committee in charge of identifying suitable candidates for membership.

-Ambassador Løj joined the HD Centre’s Board in 2012 after serving for four years as the Special Representative of the Secretary General and Head of the United Nations Peacekeeping Mission in Liberia.
-Before that she spent 35 years in the Danish Foreign Service including serving as Ambassador to the Czech Republic in 2007 and as Permanent Representative to the United Nations in New York from 2001 to 2007.
+Ambassador LØj joined the HD Centre’s Board in 2012 and was elected Vice Chair of the Board in 2013.
+Prior to this, Ambassador LØj had served for four years as the Special Representative of the Secretary-General and Head of the United Nations Peacekeeping Mission in Liberia.
+She has spent 35 years in the Danish Foreign Service including serving as Ambassador to the Czech Republic in 2007 and as Permanent Representative to the United Nations in New York from 2001 to 2007.
 While in New York, she represented Denmark on the United Nations Security Council from 2005 to 2006.
 During her diplomatic career, she also served as State Secretary with responsibility for Denmark’s relations with Asia, Africa and Latin America from 1996 to 2001 and as Ambassador to Israel from 1989 to 1992.
 In addition to being on the Board of the HD Centre, Ambassador LØj is also the Chair of the International Board of Directors and Members Assembly at Plan International.

-Ms Khan is the Director-General of the International Development Law Organization (IDLO).
-The first woman to hold this office, she took up her position formally on 1 January 2012.
-An international thought leader on human rights, gender and social justice issues, Ms Khan was Secretary General of Amnesty International from 2001 - 2009.
-Prior to that, she worked for the UN High Commissioner for Refugees for 21 years at headquarters and in various field operations.
+Ms Khan is the Director-General of the International Development Law Organization (IDLO), a position she formally took up on 1 January 2012.
+An international thought leader on human rights, gender and social justice issues, Ms Khan was Secretary General of Amnesty International from 2001 to 2009.
+Prior to that, she worked for the United Nations High Commissioner for Refugees for 21 years at its headquarters and in various field operations.
 She was Visiting Professor at the State University of New York Law School (Buffalo) in 2011.
-Ms. Khan is Chancellor of Salford University (UK), and a member of the UNAIDS High Level Commission on HIV Prevention.
-She sits on the boards of several international human rights and development organisations.
-Ms. Khan received the Sydney Peace Prize in 2006 for her work to end violence against women and girls.
+Ms Khan is Chancellor of Salford University in the United Kingdom and a member of the UNAIDS High Level Commission on HIV Prevention.
+She sits on the Boards of several international human rights and development organisations.
+Ms Khan received the Sydney Peace Prize in 2006 for her work to end violence against women and girls.
 Her book, The Unheard Truth: Poverty and Human Rights has been translated into seven languages.
-Born in Bangladesh, Ms Khan studied law at the University of Manchester and Harvard Law School.

-Dr. 'Funmi Olonisakin is the founding Director of the African Leadership Centre (2010 to present), as well as Director of, and Senior Reseach Fellow at, the Conflict, Security and Development Group (2003 to present) at King's College in London, United Kingdom.
-Dr Olonisakin also served as Adviser for the Office of the United Nations Special Representative of the Secretary-General on Children and Armed Conflict in New York from 2000 to 2003.
-Prior to this, she held various research positions including at the Centre for Defence Studies and the Department for War Studies at King's College London; at the Institute for Strategic Studies in the University of Pretoria, South Africa; and at the Department of Political Science, University of Lagos, Nigeria.
-Dr Olonisakin holds a Masters and PhD in War Studies from King's College London, as well as a Bachelors Degree in Political Science from the University of Ife in Nigeria.
-She is a founding member of the African Security Sector Network (ASSN) and served as its West African Regional Coordinator from 2008 to 2012.
-She is also a member of the International Advisory Board of the Geneva Centre for Democratic Control of Armed Forces (DCAF).
+Dr Olonisakin is the founding Director of the African Leadership Centre and a founding member of the African Security Sector Network (ASSN).
+She served as the ASSN's West African Regional Coordinator from 2008 to 2012.
+Since 2003 she has also been the Director of, and Senior Research Fellow at, the Conflict, Security and Development Group at King's College in London.
+From 2000 to 2003, she served as Adviser for the Office of the United Nations Special Representative of the Secretary-General on Children and Armed Conflict in New York.
+Prior to this, she held various research positions including at the Centre for Defence Studies and the Department for War Studies at King's College London; at the Institute for Strategic Studies in the University of Pretoria, South Africa; and at the Department of Political Science at the University of Lagos, Nigeria.
+Dr Olonisakin is also a member of the International Advisory Board of the Geneva Centre for the Democratic Control of Armed Forces (DCAF).

-Dr Surin Pitsuwan is the former Secretary General of the Association of Southeast Asian Nations (ASEAN), a position he held from 2008 to 2013.
-Prior to this, Dr Pitsuwan served as Thai Minister of Foreign Affairs (1997-2001), Deputy Minister of Foreign Affairs (1992-1995), Assistant Secretary to the Minister of the Interior, as well as a Member of the Thai Parliament.
-From 2001 to 2003, Dr Pitsuwan was member of the Commission on Human Security of the United Nations.
-He also served as an advisor to the International Commission on Intervention and State Sovereignty from 1999-2001 and sat on the International Advisory Board of the Council on Foreign Relations in New York.
-Following the end of his term as ASEAN Secretary General in January 2013, Dr Pitsuwan has been teaching at Thammasat University (Thailand), the King Prajadhipok Institute (an academic affiliation of the Thai Parliament) as well as the Graduate Institute for Policy Studies, University of Nara (Japan), the University of Malaya (Malaysia), and the Oxford Centre for Islamic Studies (UK).
-Dr Pitsuwan currently sits on the boards of the UN Human Security Trust Fund and the International Crisis Group.
-He holds an MA and a PhD in Political Science and Middle Eastern Studies from Harvard University.
+Dr Pitsuwan is the former Secretary-General of the Association of Southeast Asian Nations (ASEAN), a position he held from 2008 to 2013.
+Prior to this, he served as the Minister of Foreign Affairs for Thailand from 1997 to 2001 and the Deputy Minister of Foreign Affairs from 1992 to 1995.
+He has also served as Assistant Secretary to the Minister of the Interior, as well as a Member of the Thai Parliament.
+From 2001 to 2003, he was a member of the Commission on Human Security of the United Nations.
+Between 1999 and 2001, he served as an advisor to the International Commission on Intervention and State Sovereignty and sat on the International Advisory Board of the Council on Foreign Relations in New York.
+Since the end of his term as ASEAN Secretary-General, Dr Pitsuwan has been teaching at several universities including Thammasat University in Thailand, the Graduate Institute for Policy Studies at the University of Nara in Japan and the Oxford Centre for Islamic Studies in the United Kingdom.
+He currently sits on the Boards of the United Nations Trust Fund for Human Security and the International Crisis Group.

 Secretary General of the Council of the European Union and High Representative for the Common Foreign and Security Policy (1999-2009); Secretary General of NATO (1995-1999); Minister for Foreign Affairs of Spain (1992–1995).
 Currently President of ESADE Center for Global Economy and Geopolitics, distinguished Fellow in Foreign Policy at Brookings Institution and member of the Boards of the International Crisis Group, the European Council on Foreign Relations, and Human Rights Watch.